Grows Well In Zones: | 7-10 Outdoors |

 Winter: (60 degrees or less) no need to water, except for the first 30 days after installation.

-Spring: (75 degrees or less) water palm once a week.
+Spring: (75 degrees or less) Once a week.

-4. Soil: Needle Palms grow naturally as understory palms in wet, woodland areas, making them able to tolerate soils that are occasionally wet for longer periods of time.
+Needle Palms grow naturally as understory palms in wet, woodland areas, making them able to tolerate soils that are occasionally wet for longer periods of time.
 However, they do best when placed in well-drained soils that are rich in organic nutrients.
+To help the soil drain better, combine 70% soil with 30% coarse sand.

 Customer Reviews